DLanzante/diversified/README.md

    A).
 As a person with autism, I want to be able to submit and post certain things that I am passionate about others learning about, this is to educate others but also to spread awareness and a safe space for others with neuro-divergent conditions.

 2. User Story:
    B).
-As a neuro-divergent individual I want to be able to view the communities posts and communities posts that I am interested in
+As a neuro-divergent individual I want to be able to view community posts and the communities posts that I am interested in

 3. User Story:
    C).
 As a neuro-divergent individual I want to be able to comment on other posts so that I can share/spread my experiences and relate to others.